-Park Email is provided through a partnership between Google and Park University, as a service of Google Apps for Education More information about Apps for Education Ap Google Apps for Education.
+Park Email is provided through a partnership between Google and Park University, as a service of Google Apps for Education More information allowed and the contract of the service of the Google Apps for Education.
 More information about Apps for Education can be found at google.com.
 Search "Apps for Education".
 The student can also email support.technology@park.edu or for live chat visit http://parkuniversity.echelp.org/ or call (800) 927-3024 for assistance 24 hours x 7 days a week x 365 days a year.
 Park Email accounts are only provided to admitted students, active faculty, and alumni of Park University.